-- Sales snapshot, including customer count, geographic focus, and sales model, so you can see a company's sales success and focus
+- Sales snapshot: including customer count, geographic focus, and sales model, so you can see a company's sales success and focus

-- Win/loss data, including win rates and win/loss trends, to see where your team struggles or succeeds in the competitive market
+- Win/loss data: including win rates and win/loss trends, to see where your team struggles or succeeds in the competitive market

 An initial benchmark of the above business elements is simply the first step in understanding and out-maneuvering your competitors.
-The key is to leverage this information to create a strategy and ultimately close the loop on activities driven by this strategy.
+The key is to leverage this information to create a strategy and ultimately close the loop on activities driven by this approach.
 This process is an ongoing one, to stay on top of each competitor's moves and the many changes that can happen in the market.
 Armed with this intel, every leader across the business can make smarter and more strategic decisions to win in a competitive market.

 Want to get your analysis off to a fast start?
-We've created an 50+ slide template that you can download and edit with your own data and analysis.
+We've created a 50+ slide template that you can download and edit with your own data and analysis.
 The template also includes a list of (mostly free) resources to help gather competitive intelligence data.